aaron-grau/curic/react/projects/widgets/README.md

 available and can be scraped (this includes public Git repos).
 Stolen keys can cost you. _You have been warned._

-* To get your current location, add a call to `navigator.geolocation` when the component mounts.
-Read through the [documentation][navigator] to figure out how to get your current location.
+* Now let's get your current location!
+When the component mounts, call `navigator.geolocation.getCurrentPosition` to get it.
+Read through the [documentation][navigator] to figure out how to use this function properly.
 (Make sure you have [location services enabled][location-services] in your browser, or this won't work.)

-* When the current location is received, use a callback to query the weather API using a raw, "vanilla" Javascript `XMLHttpRequest`.
+* When the current location is received, use a callback to query the weather API using a raw, "vanilla" JavaScript `XMLHttpRequest`.

   + See [here][vanilla-ajax] and [here][nojquery] for help with the XMLHttpRequest.